dbralios/DrillSat-Circuit/README.md

 ### Conductivity Sensor

-The conductivity sensor of the ground is implememted as a voltage divider.
+The conductivity sensor of the ground is implemented as a voltage divider.
 Two high speed steel drills are used space 18.2mm apart that penetrate 20mm in depth.
 One drill is connected to the ground voltage level while the other to +3.3V level through a 10KOhm resistor.
 Then the second drill is connected to an analogue pin of the microcontroller, as a result given the voltage at that pin and the resistance of the drills, we can specify the resistance between them.

 ### GPS